 For something sweet, try Grater cake – a delicious cake made from grated coconut!
 As for what to drink, Jamaica’s very-own Red Stripe lager is popular on the island (and around the world).
 Rum cocktails are also made up and down the island with a variety of fresh fruit.

-Grenada or Jamaica: Which should you choose?
+Grenada or Jamaica: Which is the Better Choice?

 Both Grenada and Jamaica are great choices, and if you have the time and money, each is worth visiting.
 However if the priority is beaches and snorkeling, then Jamaica is probably the better holiday choice.
 This country has a lively nightlife scene and is well catered to tourists.
 The popular beaches can get crowded though.